 invites ITU-R

--to monitor the development of and changes to the GMDSS, in particular:
+to monitor the development of and changes to the GMDSS, and report to a future world radiocommunication conference on when further rationalization of Chapter

-– watch-keeping requirements;

-– distress alerting;

-– carriage requirements,

-VII should be considered, -to continue to develop techniques and systems relevant for the GMDSS
+-to continue to develop techniques and systems relevant for the GMDSS

 instructs the Secretary-General

-to bring this Resolution to the attention of IMO, the International Civil Aviation Organization (ICAO) and the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).
+to bring this Resolution to the attention of IMO), the International Civil Aviation Organization (ICAO) and the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).

 Reasons: Most elements contained in Resolutions 345 and 331 are obsolete.
 Therefore the remaining content of Resolution 345 could be integrated into a modified Resolution 331.